dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You only live once, but if you do it right, once is enough.**
+**You can't always control what goes on outside, but you can always control what goes on inside.**

-Mae West
+Wayne Dyer